Rufus For Real

 Storage & Reheating

-• Store leftover pizza in an airtight container in the fridge for up to 3 days.
-The crust stays surprisingly sturdy thanks to the sheet-pan bake.
+• Refrigerate: Store leftover pizza in an airtight container for up to 3 days.
+The crust holds up well thanks to the sheet pan bake.

-• Reheat in a 400°F oven for 8–10 minutes to bring back the crispy bottom and melty cheese.
-This is the closest you’ll get to “fresh out of the oven” texture.
+• Reheat in the oven: Warm at 400°F for 8–10 minutes to bring back a crispy bottom and melty cheese.

-• Skillet method: Warm a slice in a covered skillet over medium heat for 3–4 minutes.
-The bottom re-crisps beautifully, and the cheese gets perfectly gooey.
+• Skillet method: Warm in a covered skillet over medium heat for a crisp bottom and gooey cheese.

-• Freezing isn’t ideal, but you can freeze slices: wrap tightly and freeze up to 1 month.
-Reheat directly from frozen in a 400°F oven until hot and crisp.
+• Freezing (optional): Freeze slices tightly wrapped for up to 1 month.
+Reheat from frozen in a 400°F oven until hot and crisp.

-Is the dough supposed to be that stiff at first?
+Is the dough supposed to be stiff or sticky?

 What kind of yeast works best?